Christopher M. Schroeder: Investing & technology

-Schroeder has also recently been engaged in exploring more global trends towards entrepreneurship, with a special focus on the developing world and the Middle East and North Africa, while expanding interests in South East Asia and Latin America.
-He has been a speaker on trends in global entrepreneurship for many years such as the COE 2010 gathering of regional entrepreneurs and investors in Dubai, Endeavor's gathering of global entrepreneurs and the Abraaj Capital annual meeting.
+Schroeder has been a speaker on trends in global entrepreneurship for many years such as the COE 2010 gathering of regional entrepreneurs and investors in Dubai, Endeavor's gathering of global entrepreneurs and the Abraaj Capital annual meeting.
 He has addressed the IMF and the World Government Summit in Dubai on these issues and recently gave a TED related talk in New York City.
 He is a member of the Board of Directors of the American University of Beirut, the American Council on Germany and the German Marshall Fund and the board of Advisors of the American University of Cairo School of Business, The American University School of International Service, Endeavor Global and The Global Entrepreneurship Network, and advises the Inter-American Development Bank on issues of technology and entrepreneurship.
 He is a member of the Council on Foreign Relations.

 He has written and spoken extensively on trends in media, the internet and global environment for The Washington Post, Newsweek, Wall Street Journal, AllThingsD, Fortune Magazine, C-SPAN and TechCrunch.
 He has appeared on Charlie Rose and Fareed Zakaria's 360 to talk about the Middle East and global startups.
+He is the author of Startup Rising: The Entrepreneurial Revolution Remaking the Middle East, released in August 2013.